eunicetehh/LoS-and-Disease-Prediction/README.md

 The project is divided into two separate Jupyter notebooks:

-1. **LoS Prediction.ipynb**: This notebook focuses on predicting the length of stay for patients using various machine learning algorithms.
-It includes data preprocessing, model training, evaluation, and visualization. *Refer to the pdf version for complete preview*
+1. **LoS.ipynb**: This notebook focuses on predicting the length of stay for patients using various machine learning algorithms.
+It includes data preprocessing, model training, evaluation, and visualization. *Refer to the pdf version (LoS Prediction) for complete preview*

 2. **Disease Prediction.ipynb**: This notebook is dedicated to predicting disease outcomes for patients based on the MIMIC-IV dataset.
 Similar to the LoS prediction notebook, it covers data preprocessing, model training, evaluation, and visualization.